 In its place, we used a commercial style aluminum casement window by Kawneer (IsoLock 8225L).
 The new window is a rot-proof high-performance window that should provide decades of service, even in this challenging environment.

-Previously we had replaced the existing 3/8″ copper supply lines with new 3/4″ copper lines for the bathroom.
-Our shower mixing valve, however, called for 1/2″ supply lines, so we also need to reduce the new 3/4″ to 1/2″ for the shower.
-In addition to installing 3/4″ to 1/2″ reducer fittings for both the hot and cold supply lines, I added a shut off valve for each (most fixtures should have shut off valves).
+Previously we had replaced the existing 3/8″ copper supply lines with new 3/4″ copper into the bathroom.
+Our shower mixing valve, called for 1/2″ supply lines, so we reduced the new 3/4″ to 1/2″ for the shower.
+In addition to installing 3/4″ to 1/2″ reducer fittings for both the hot and cold supply lines, we added shutoff valves for each circuit.

-To complete the supply line plumbing, I first soldered the threaded fittings onto the final short copper pipe sections I measured and mentioned above.
-I then passed them through the holes in the horizontal framing, so the threaded fittings rested above the horizontal framing.
+For this project, I fitted two short sections of copper pipe with the required threaded fitting.
+Next, I passed these sections through the holes I drilled in the horizontal framing, so the threaded fittings rested above the horizontal framing.

 Then, before sweating the copper connections to the shutoff valves of the supply plumbing coming from the crawlspace through the wall sole plate, I turned the threaded sections onto the mixing valve inlets (add several wraps of Teflon thread tape).
 Prior to sweating these final supply connections, I made sure the length of the pipe sections between the mixing valve and reducer fittings allowed the attached mixing valve was sitting above and supported by the horizontal framing.

-Once the shower head supply lines were in place, I finished each with a drop ear threaded elbow.
+With the shower head supply lines in place and secured to the wall framing, finished each with a drop ear threaded elbow.
 Drop ear elbows are rigid 90-degree fittings with “ears” that allow for secure mounting of the elbow to framing and a secure base to connect your shower head arm and shower head.

 The shower arm pipe is the finished pipe that connects to your shower head.
 Do not install the finish pipe yet.
 Instead, use a short pipe of threaded 1/2″ pipe that you will not need to worry about while completing the remainder of the shower construction and tiling.
 Cap this short pipe stub to prevent debris from entering the plumbing and to allow for pressure testing of the circuit prior to closing the walls.

-Eventually, when the shower walls are complete, you can replace the stub with a finished shower arm, which will connect to your shower head.
+Eventually, after the shower walls are complete, you can replace the stub with a finished shower arm, which will connect to your shower head

-Exam the existing drain plumbing and plan for an appropriate shower drain.
+Exam your existing drain plumbing and plan for an appropriate shower drain to your shower.

 In most cases, building codes will require a 2″ diameter drain line with a P-trap for a shower.
 The most commonly used drain pipe material is PVC or ABS.
 Other types of pipe can be used (cast iron, copper, etc) and any pipe labeled “DWV” (“Drain Waste Vent”) is appropriate to use as a drain for the shower plumbing.

-When planning your drain run, use drain appropriate long sweep and “sanitary” fittings to reduce turbulent drain flow and help avoid future clogs.
+When planning your drain run, use drain-friendly long sweep and “sanitary” fittings to reduce turbulent drain flow and help avoid future clogs.

 Waste circuits require capped clean outs.
-Clean outs provide pipe access for service if blockage of the circuit occurs and should be located at the end of a waste circuit, close to the fixture the circuit serves.
+Clean outs provide pipe access for service if blockage of the circuit occurs and should be located at the end of a waste circuit near to the fixture the circuit serves.